-4. The need for enhanced coordination on various levels in order to make the priority needs assessment process work
+3. 4.
+The need for enhanced coordination on various levels in order to make the priority needs assessment process work

 To date, developed country Members' response to the priority needs assessments submitted has been somewhat disappointing.
 Except for informal talks among industrialized countries and a few matchmaking workshops and meetings with LDCs, no comprehensive and coordinated follow-up has taken place and only very limited IPRTA has been provided.
-There is a variety of reasons for this lack of coordination.
+There are a variety of reasons for this lack of coordination.

 Foremost is that IPRTA is a relatively new topic in the field of development cooperation and the track record of IPRTA in LDCs is very limited.
-There is still a lack of research and best practices when it comes to the implementation and the impact assessment of TRIPS in LDCs.
-41 While the commitment and the ability to absorb IPRTA is usually relatively high in emerging markets, the conditions in LDCs are very different.
-LDCs have a limited absorption capacity as their legal and institutional framework for IP protection is usually in an embryonic stage and they lack educational and professional capacity in the field of IP.
-Additional obstacles normally associated with working in LDCs (e.g. remote rural areas, digital gap, and brain drain) also are known to affect the efficiency of such IPRTA projects.
-42
+There is still a lack of research and best practices when it comes to the implementation and the impact assessment of the TRIPS Agreement in LDCs.
+While the commitment and the ability to absorb IPRTA is usually relatively high in emerging markets, the conditions in LDCs are very different.
+LDCs have a